TradingView

 The TradingView Help Centre also provides answers to common queries, such as how to set up 2-factor authentication (2FA), which involves using two devices to login for security reasons, and provides clarity on technical terms like the meaning of a price to sales (p/s) ratio.
 The Scripts section of the TradingView website also helps with some technical aspects, such as the meaning of the price/earnings (p/e) ratio.

-TradingView has a community on Reddit with moderators that sweep the site so you may be able to get a response from them on there.
-Discussions often appear on Reddit (which has an app) when things are not working/will not load or people need assistance with a TradingView feature – for example, a thread appeared when charts were not loading on Binance Futures and there were discussions about 401 and 429 (too many requests) errors appearing.
+There is a TradingView community on Reddit with moderators that sweep the site so you may be able to get a response from them on there.
+Discussions often appear on Reddit (which has an app) when things are not working/will not load or people need assistance with a TradingView feature.

 With regards to the firm’s social media presence, TradingView has accounts on Twitter, Facebook (FB), LinkedIn, Instagram, a YouTube channel and accounts on other platforms like TikTok.
 TradingView has previously Twitter to explain solutions when things are not working.
 The company also has a presence on GitHub, which is a software development platform.